tryton/trytond/doc/ref/models/models.rst

     Return a list of records that match the :ref:`domain <topics-domain>`.

+    If `offset` or `limit` are set, the result starts at the offset and has the length of the limit.

+    The `order` is a list of tuples defining the order of the result:

+            [ ('field name', 'ASC'), ('other field name', 'DESC'), ... ]

+    The first element of the tuple is a field name of the model and the second is the sort ordering as `ASC` for ascending, `DESC` for descending or empty for a default order.
+This second element may contain 'NULLS FIRST' or 'NULLS LAST' to sort null values before or after non-null values.
+If neither is specified the default behavior of the backend is used.

+    In case the field used is a :class:`fields.Many2One`, it is also possible to use the dotted notation to sort on a specific field from the target record.
+Or for a :class:`fields.Dict` field, the dotted notation is used to sort on the key's value.

+    If `count` is set to `True`, then the result is the number of records.

 .. classmethod:: ModelStorage.search_count(domain)

     Return the number of records that match the :ref:`domain <topics-domain>`.